Dental X-rays are a useful diagnostic tool when helping our doctors detect damage and disease not visible during a regular dental exam such as:

 - A bitewing X-ray picture shows the upper and lower teeth on one film.
 It is especially helpful in revealing decay between the teeth, and bone loss in early stages of periodontal (gum) disease.

 - An extra-oral bitewing X-ray picture shows the upper and lower teeth on one film.
 It is especially helpful in revealing decay between the teeth, and bone loss in early stages of periodontal (gum) disease.
-Dr. Tully may recommend this type of X-ray if you are a severe gagger or a pediatric patient.
+Our doctors may recommend this type of X-ray if you are a severe gagger or a pediatric patient.

 - A periapical X-ray picture shows the entire tooth, including the tip (apex) of the root and some of the surrounding tissues.

 - A Panoramic X-ray picture shows all the upper and lower teeth, jaws and other structures.
 It is frequently used to show the extent of growth, tooth eruption, and orthodontic problems.
 Panoramic radiographs can also be used for diagnosis of jaw fractures or before a denture is considered.
 Unerupted teeth, retained root tips, and other conditions of the jaw can all be seen.